bilalakil/challenges/dailyprogrammer/README.md

     ./via-docker easy/302/Main.hs

-This will mount `easy/302` to `/app`,
-CD to that directory, and then execute `Main.hs` - similar to the local usage steps above.
+This will mount `easy/302` to `/app`, and then execute `./Main.hs` from within `/app` - achieving a result somewhat similar to the local usage steps above.